-Implementation of FY2011 Local Staff Training in Japan
+Implementation of FY2012 Local Staff Training Program in Japan

 (Overview and Assessment)

-(Note 1) Total of 21 members: 6 from Asia, 1 from Oceania, 4 from North America, 2 from Latin America and the Caribbean, 5 from Europe, 1 from the Middle East, and 2 from Africa
+(Note 1) Total of 39 members: 12 from Asia, 5 from North America, 2 from Latin America and the Caribbean, 11 from Europe, 3 from the Middle East, and 6 from Africa

-(2) The training included various lectures by the relevant bureaus and divisions of the Ministry of Foreign Affairs (Note 2) and visits to the surrounding areas of Tokyo.
-On October 17, the 21 trainees paid a courtesy call on Mr. Koichiro Gemba, the Minister for Foreign Affairs, and received words of appreciation and encouragement from the Minister.
+- (2) The training program included various lectures by the relevant bureaus and divisions of the Ministry of Foreign Affairs (Note 2) and visits to the surrounding areas of Tokyo.
+On September 12, the 39 participants paid a courtesy call on Mr. Toshiyuki Kato, Parliamentary Vice-Minister for Foreign Affairs, and received his words of appreciation and encouragement.

-(Note 2) Lectures by Ministry senior and other officials and external instructors on administrative works, consular affairs, public diplomacy, Japan's foreign policy, international law, etc.
+(Note 2) Lectures by Ministry senior and other officials and external instructors on administrative work, consular affairs, public diplomacy, Japan’s foreign policy, international law, Japan’s economy, etc.

-(2) It is also expected hoped that such training will further strengthen the activities of Japan's overseas missions by increasing the capacities of participating local staff, as well as providing further incentives for all local staff of Japan's overseas missions to engage in their daily work at the frontlines of diplomacy.
+- (2) It is also expected that such training will further strengthen the activities of Japan’s overseas missions by not only increasing the capacities of participating local staff, but also providing further incentives for all local staff of Japan’s overseas missions to engage in their daily work at the frontlines of diplomacy.

 Back to Index